 For centuries, the fall of Tenochtitlan, the majestic, lake-bound capital of the Aztecs or Mexica, has engaged historians and storytellers.
 To the admiring, conquest was neat, romantic and at once ...

 In a sense, 1521 is Mexico's 1619.
-A foundational moment that has for a long time been shaped by just one perspective, a European one.
-The story of how Hernán Cortés and his small army of ...
+A foundational moment that for centuries has been shaped by just one perspective: a European one.
+The story of how Hernán Cortés and a few hundred Spaniards ...

 Like a wound that still hasn’t healed, the remains of the great city of Tenochtitlán, which fell to the Spanish conquistadors 500 years ago, are still visible in México City, a metropolis as diverse ...